seanchatmangpt/knhk/docs/ARCHIVE_INDEX.md

 - **20% critical docs** providing **80% of value** remain active
 - Historical reports and duplicates archived
 - Focus on actionable, current information
-- Reduced from ~170 files to ~30-40 active docs
+- Reduced from 61 root-level files to 45 active docs (26% reduction)